OpenSextant/SolrTextTagger/README.txt

  example, you enable synonym expansion at query time in the analyzer, which you normally shouldn't do.
 Let this default to false unless you know that such tokens can't be avoided.
+ * ignoreStopwords: A boolean flag that causes stopwords (or any condition causing positions to skip like >255 char words) to be ignored as if it wasn't there.
+Otherwise, the behavior is to treat them as breaks in tagging on the presumption your indexed text-analysis configuration doesn't have a StopWordFilter.
+By default the indexed analysis chain is checked for the presence of a StopWordFilter and if found then ignoreStopWords is true if unspecified.
+You probably shouldn't have a StopWordFilter configured and probably won't need to set this param either.
  * fl: Solr's standard param for listing the fields to return.
  * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.